learn-co-curriculum/dsc-implementing-recommender-systems/README.md

 print("Number of items: ", trainset.n_items, "\n")
 ```

-    Number of users:  58788

-    Number of items:  140

 There are clearly way more users than items!
 We'll take that into account when inputting the specifications to our similarity metrics.
 Because we have fewer items than users, it will be more efficient to calculate item-item similarity rather than user-user similarity.